DHCSSza/dh-ignite/content/authors/vt_spu/_index.md

 ---
 # Display name
-title: "Cobus Rademeyer"
+title: Victor Teise

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: "Panel discussion: A vision for digital and computational research in humanities and social sciences"
+role: "Digital teaching and learning in the proposed Research Centre for Creative Writing and African languages"

 user_groups: ["Speakers"]